abuiles/ember-101/hands-on.md

 ### {{action}}

-The **{{action}}** helper is one of the most useful features in Ember.js.
+The **{{action}}** helper is one of the most useful features in Ember.
 It allows us to bind an action in the template to an action in the template's **Controller** or **Route**.
 By default it is bound to the click action, but it can be bound to other actions.